TQRG/physalia/README.md

 # Physalia

-Energy tests framework for Android
+Energy measurement framework for Mobile Apps.
+More info and documentation in the [website](https://tqrg.github.io/physalia/).

 ## Install